containers/podman/docs/podman-build.1.md

 **--userns-uid-map-user**=*user*

-Specifies that a UID mapping which should be used to set ownership, at the filesytem level, on the working container's contents, can be found in entries in the `/etc/subuid` file which correspond to the specified user.
+Specifies that a UID mapping which should be used to set ownership, at the filesystem level, on the working container's contents, can be found in entries in the `/etc/subuid` file which correspond to the specified user.
 Commands run when handling `RUN` instructions will default to being run in their own user namespaces, configured using the UID and GID maps.